jhzrmx/cit-capstone-repository/README.md

 # CIT Capstone Repository
-A web-based capstone storage repository for CIT, written in Python with FastAPI
+A web-based capstone storage repository for CIT, written in Python with FastAPI<br>
+This also utilize smart searching with Sentence Transformer using model `all-MiniLM-L6-v2`

 ## How to use?
 1. Clone this repository